 Business description

 The function extracts from InstructionForNextAgent the code /FIN54/ coming from very specific scenarios in MT.

-Scenario 1 payment is a serial payment but field 54A was used to indicate where the receiver of the message will claim the money (ie., branch defined in 54A/Identifier Code)

-Scenario 2 payment is a MT202 using the cover method which is not allowed anymore in CBPR+ pacs.009.
-In that case the field 54A has been translated to InstructionForNextAgent with code /FIN54/.

-In both case, the field 54A field has been translated from MT to MX to the field InstructionForNextAgent with code word /FIN54/.

-More information about the origin of the /FIN54/ can be found in METAFCT001 (scenario 1) METAFCT002 (scenario 2) described in the excel document MT103 to pacs.008 and MT202 to pacs.009.
+Due to the definition of pacs.009 ADV, this function is not relevant anymore and will be deleted.

 It is expected that in the next leg of the transaction, the field has been removed as it is aimed for the receiver of the MT message.
 Nevertheless the translation is provided.

 MX_To_MT54A (MXInstructionForNextAgent; MT54A)